 Do something radical to your website after COVID-19.
 Make it better!

-Just as COVID-19 has revealed that many health systems are not fit for purpose, so it has done the same for websites too.
+COVID-19 has revealed that many health systems are not fit for purpose—and it has done the same for lots of websites too!

-Organisations around the world are discovering that—at the moment they need them most—their websites are too inflexible and one-dimensional to deliver.
+Organisations around the world have discovered that—just when they need them most—their websites are too inflexible and one-dimensional to deliver.

 This is no surprise.
 Years of institutional disinterest and under-investment made it inevitable.